jamesgober/metrics-lib/docs/GUIDELINES.md

 ## 🚀 IMPLEMENTATION CHECKLIST

-Before ANY code is written:
+Before any code is written:
 - [ ] Will this work with zero overhead when disabled?
 - [ ] Is this the simplest solution that works?
-- [ ] Are there unexpected char ��️ and expect behavior edge cases?
+- [ ] Are there unexpected character/encoding issues and expected‑behavior edge cases?
 - [ ] Does this maintain backward compatibility?
 - [ ] Are errors handled gracefully?